FossMec/Welcome/README.md

 ## Task 2: Your second task is to select a suitable technology that you will learn and pursue, that you have interest in and interested in contributing to FOSS.
 You should select a suitable field from below and let us know in our slack general form.

+### You are always encouraged to search up on items you find confusing and do research and find out whether it is suitable for you to learn.

 # 1. WEB BASED PROJECTS : Python, Ruby, HTML, CSS, Javascript, mySQL,